Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: General Features of Rotating Plane Couette Flow

-where $U_w$ is the wall speed, $\nu$ is the kinematic viscosity, and $\Omega$ is dimensional rotation rate.
-The Rotation number is the ratio between the characteristic rotation and inertial forces of the system.
-In this work only the case of the rotation being oriented to point out of the page is considered.
-This is known as anti-cyclonic rotation and acts to produce linear instabilities at finite Reynolds numbers \citep{tsukahara2010}, as opposed to standard plane Couette flow that is linearly stable for all finite Reynolds numbers \citep{daviaud1992}.
-In general, the most interesting parameter range for the Rotation number is $0<\mathit{Ro}<1$ as this is range that destabilises the flow.
-For any value outside this range for $\mathit{Ro}$, the flow is actually made more linearly stable by the presence of system rotation \citep{lezius1976,nagata2007}.

-The flow starts as with a stable laminar solution that is identical that of plane Couette flow.
-Linear stability analysis shows the boundary of stability for the laminar flow has the following relationship
+The flow starts with the stable laminar solution $\bm{u}(y)=y\bm{e}_x$.
+Linear stability analysis shows that the boundary of stability for the laminar flow has the following relationship

 given in \citet{lezius1976}.
-This initial bifurcation of the fully 3D flow leads to a streamwise flow, and so it is also a valid relation for the 2D3C case.
+This initial bifurcation leads to a streamwise independent flow, and so it is also a valid relation for the 2D3C case.
 This implies that the laminar flow is most unstable for $\mathit{Ro}=0.5$, which is the rotation number of choice for this work.
-At $\mathit{Re}\approx20.7$ the laminar state bifurcates and becomes unstable.
+At $\mathit{Re}_\text{crit}\approx20.7$ the laminar solution bifurcates and becomes unstable.
 A new stable equilibrium solution is born out of this bifurcation which has the characteristic streamwise-independent rolls that are present throughout the total set of regimes accessible by varying $\mathit{Re}$.